GPS 18 + Windows

 As I don't have a second GPS receiver, I simply made up a lead with a parallel connection to the data and carrier detect signals from the GPS.
 It seems to work in my environment, with signal levels still around 4 volts even with one "RS-232" transmitter driving two "RS-232" receivers.
 I saw no detrimental effect to the accuracy of the existing FreeBSD system on PC Pixie.
 Of course, this is outside the "official" RS-232 standards, and for a proper installation multiple line drivers should be used.
 I later added the more sensitive GPS 18x LVC for testing, powered off the 5V USB port rather than a separate power supply.

 In the early stages of testing, you can use my Serial Port LEDs monitor program to check that you are seeing the DCD pulse one per second.
 You need to stop NTP while using this program as access to the serial port cannot be shared.
 Please note: If you are using Windows for NTP with a PPS signal, the DCD line must flash briefly on, not be mostly on flashing briefly off as inverting the PPS signal is not supported by the Windows NTP port (i.e. fudge <ref-clock> flag2 1 isn't supported).
+Mike reported that after a few pulses the DCD appeared to stop flashing.
+While I can't explain that, Mike noted that Realterm included an similar facility and echoed the NMEA data as well!
+You can get Realterm here.

 Software